 Afterward, your piercing professional will generally instruct you on how to care for your piercing.
 The most important detail is to not remove the piercing for at least two to four months (sometimes up to six) — even to change the jewelry.
 In the meantime, it is recommended that you cleanse the area twice a day with gentle, unscented soap and water.
 “Some people recommend a saline wash or saltwater rinse, but I find that it dries out the piercing area out more than it helps it heal,” says D’Angelo.

 Looking for inspiration?
 Start with Instagram — #CuratedEar has over 58,000 tags.
-Bring all of the photos to your piercer, sit down with them and figure out a plan.
+Bring all of the photos to your ear piercer, sit down with them and figure out a plan for your curated piercings.
 “Not every photo you find will work on your ear; something I have to remind my clients of from time to time is that everyone’s bodies are so unique, even down to our ears!” says D’Angelo.
 “A good piercer will know when a piercing might anatomically not be the best suited for their client, and instead of just doing it anyway to appease them, they will work with the client to find an alternative piercing or jewelry that has a chance to heal successfully.”

 We only recommend products we’ve independently researched, tested, and loved.
 If you purchase a product found through our links, Sunday Edit may earn an affiliate commission.